ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 ## Field definitions

 Aside from the metadata, a content type may contain any number of Field definitions (but has to contain at least one).
-They determine what Fields of what Field Types are included in all content items based on this content type.
+They determine what Fields of what field types are included in all content items based on this content type.

 ![Field definitions](admin_panel_field_definitions.png)